SOHNE/CameBoy/README.md

 ## Introduction

-`gbCEmu`—a raw dive into retro computing.
+`CameBoy`—a raw dive into retro computing.
 This Game Boy™ emulator, built in `C99`, isn’t about bells or whistles.
 It’s a hands-on experiment pieced together from a patchwork of online insights, designed to reveal the bare mechanics behind this classic handheld.
 Here, every line of code tries to be a lesson in minimalism, without unnecessary clutter.

 > _**This project** serves as my experimental platform to delve into emulation's core principles.
 As a personal endeavor aimed at hands-on learning, it doesn't fully mirror the original hardware's intricacies.
 I welcome any contributions or suggestions.
 Feel free to explore the code, report issues, or submit pull requests._